-There are existing treatments—decitabine and 5-azacytidine--that seem to influence how DNMT3A works in cancer cells, however, these treatments were originally developed before DNMT3A was discovered.
-Researchers are still hard at work, trying to understand how and for whom these treatments work, and uncovering new therapies.
+There are existing treatments—decitabine and 5-azacytidine—that seem to influence how DNMT3A works in cancer cells, but these treatments were originally developed before DNMT3A was discovered.
+Researchers are still hard at work trying to understand how and for whom these treatments work, and uncovering new therapies.

 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

 No one knew about the relationship DNMT3A has to cancer—and various forms of leukemia in particular—until 2010.
 That’s when researchers led by Timothy Ley from Washington University in St. Louis reported that they had sequenced the complete genome of a woman who had died of acute myelogenous leukemia (AML) in her fifties, along with the genome of her cancer cells.
 Genomic comparisons between healthy and cancerous cells can lead researchers right to the genetic roots of the problem.
 In this case, the woman’s leukemia cells carried a mutation not found in her other cells in the gene known as DNMT3A (for “DNA methyltransferase”).

 That by itself wasn’t necessarily such a big deal.
 But when they looked for this mutant gene in the leukemia cells of more than 280 other patients with the same diagnosis, they turned up DNMT3A mutations a whopping 21 percent of the time, in 62 individuals.
 What’s more, those mutations showed up in more than a third of patients who were deemed, based on other features, as being at “intermediate risk” for leukemia.
 The findings suggested a potential role for this gene in determining who might be at greater risk of an unfavorable outcome and how aggressively the leukemia should be treated as a result.